taysta/TaystJK/japro_docs.md

 	g_raceLog		0//Log to races.log (incase database gets messed up).
 	g_playerLog		0//Used by /amlookup
-	sv_autoRaceDemo	0 //Requires custom server executable with "svrecord" command.
+	sv_autoRaceDemo	0 //Requires custom server executable with "svrecord" command. sv_demoPreRecord 15000 // If not 0, how many milliseconds of past packets should be stored so demos can be retroactively recorded for that duration? sv_demoPreRecordKeyframeDistance 5000 // A demo can only start with a gamestate and full non-delta snapshot.
+How often should we save such a gamestate message?
+The shorter the distance, the more precisely the pre-record duration will be kept, but also the higher the RAM usage and regularity of non-delta frames being sent to the clients.

 #### Bots
 	bot_nochat			0